usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 If set to true, a legend will be included with the wireframe detailing which color corresponds to which wing segment.
 Defaults to false.

+            "filename" : (str, optional)
+                File to save an image of the wireframe to.
+If specified, the wireframe will not be automatically displayed.
+If not specified, the wireframe will display to the user and not save.

         "aero_derivatives" : (dict, optional)
             Calculates the stability, damping, and control derivatives at the current state

-            "aircraft_name" : (string)
+            "aircraft" : (string, optional)
                 The aircraft to calculate the derivatives of.
-If there is only one aircraft in the scene, this does not need to be specified.
+Defaults to all aircraft in the scene.

-            "output_file" : (string, optional)
+            "filename" : (string, optional)
                 File to store the results in.
 Defaults to the input filename + "_derivatives".

+        "distributions" : (dict, optional)
+            Gives the distribution of various parameters across each lifting surface.

+            "filename" : (string, optional)
+                File to store the results in.
+Defaults to the input filename + "_derivatives".

+            "make_plots" : (list, optional)
+                List of parameters to make plots of.
+A plot of the parameter as a function of span fraction for each wing segment will then be generated and saved.
+The following params can be listed for making plots: "cpx", "cpy", "cpz", "chord", "twist", "dihedral", "sweep", "area", "alpha", "Re", "M", "section_CL", "section_Cm", "section_parasitic_CD", and "section_aL0".

     "solver" : (dict, optional)
         Specifies parameters regarding how the lifting-line equation is solved.

-        "type" : (string)
+        "type" : (string, optional)
             Can be "linear" or "nonlinear".
 Defaults to "linear".

-        "convergence" : (float)
+        "convergence" : (float, optional)
-            Defaults to 1e-10
+            Defaults to 1e-10.
+Not necesary for linear solver.

-        "relaxation" : (float)
+        "relaxation" : (float, optional)
             Defaults to 0.9.
+Not necesary for linear solver.

-        "max_iterations" : (int)
+        "max_iterations" : (int, optional)
             Maximum number of iterations for the nonlinear solver.
-Defaults to 100
+Defaults to 100.
+Not necesary for linear solver.

-    "units" : (string)
+    "units" : (string, optional)
         Specifies the units to be used for inputs and outputs.
 Can be "SI" or "English".
 Any units not explicitly defined for each value in the input objects will be assumed to be the standard unit for that measurement in the system specified here.
+Defaults to "English".

     "scene" : (dict)